t-ega/Terader-Movie-Hub-Telegram-Bot/README.md

 4. Run the script with python main.py

 # Usage
-Start a chat with the bot
+1. Start a chat with the bot
-Send the command /movie followed by the name of the movie you want to search for The bot will display a list of matching movies with their details Select the movie you want to download by sending the corresponding number Follow the prompts on the screen to download the movie **Deployment**
+2. Send the command /movie followed by the name of the movie you want to search for
+3. The bot will display a list of matching movies with their details
+4. Select the movie you want to download by sending the corresponding number
+5. Follow the prompts on the screen to download the movie
+# Deployment
 This bot can be deployed on a hosting service that supports Python, such as Heroku or DigitalOcean.

 #Built With
-Python - Programming language
+- Python - Programming language
-Telegram Bot API - API for Telegram Bots
+- Telegram Bot API - API for Telegram Bots
-Python Telegram Bot - Python wrapper for Telegram Bot API requests - Library for making HTTP requests
+- Python Telegram Bot - Python wrapper for Telegram Bot API
+- requests - Python Library for making HTTP requests

 # Authors
 Akpojiyovwi Tega